Twenty-five ways to live cheaply without depriving yourself.

 - Playing games

 Our favorite ways to make money with Swagbucks that don’t have much impact on what you are already doing are searching the web and shopping online.

-You can simply search the web using their Yahoo-powered search engine and earn points, which equals cash money.
+You can search the web using their Yahoo-powered search engine and earn points, which equals cash money.

-Use our link to get started with Starbucks and you’ll get a $10 welcome bonus!
+Use our link to get started with Starbucks, and you’ll get a $10 welcome bonus!

-Don’t Pay For Cable
+4. Don’t Pay for Cable

-Hulu is a cheap option at $5.99 per month, this is with commercials.
+Hulu is a cheap option at $5.99 per month; this is with commercials.
 They also offer a bundle package of Hulu, Disney +, and ESPN for $12.99.
-Definitely a package you can’t pass up.
+Definitely, a package you can’t pass up.

 Do you currently have an Amazon Prime account?
 If not, you should!
 I honestly can’t recommend their services enough.
-Especially during these times with the Pandemic.

 Use our link below a try Prime for free for 30 days.
-Also, if you are a college student you get a free 6-month trial of Amazon Prime.
+Also, if you are a college student, you get a free 6-month trial of Amazon Prime.

-Get Cashback On Everyday Products You Already Buy
+5. Get Cashback on Everyday Products

 If you haven’t signed up for Rakuten yet, here is your nudge to do so!